slbabin/poster-shop-gp/README.md

     - The footer contains the Subscribe to Newsletters button, clickin on which opens a dedicated page with the subscribe form.

     ![Site's home page screenshot](docs/images/footer.png)

-## Database Diagram
+# Database Diagram

 - Database diagram for this project was created using online tool [https://dbdiagram.io](https://dbdiagram.io).
 A diagram provides a clear visual representation of the database structure, including tables, fields, and relationships between different models.

     ![Site's home page screenshot](docs/images/diagram.png)

-## Agile Methodologies
+# Agile Methodology

     - Github Projects was used to keep track of the User Stories and progress of the prject.
     - The link to the project is located [here](https://github.com/users/slbabin/projects/6/views/1).

-## Bussniess model & Marketing
+# Bussniess model & Marketing

 ### Business Model: